yomimono/talks/testing_codechix/slides/slides.md

 <!-- consider the whole application - your webapp's JS can be fast, but that doesn't help if it's rendering the results of an extremely slow database query -->
 <!-- implementing performance tests is highly dependent on your stack and your application; many people end up having to write their own framework -->
 <!-- sometimes integration testing frameworks can help you here; many will give stats on time to build & time to run tests, which may or may not map to real-world performance for you -->

+* benchmarking - "how long does this take"
+* profiling - "what's taking so long?"

 ---
 title: Regression Tests